- Vision Gran Turismo SV: All-electric virtual endurance race car designed by Jaguar and engineered by Jaguar SV for Gran Turismo

 - Real-world design study: Full-scale model built by Jaguar Design to showcase the most radical interpretation yet of an all-electric Jaguar race car

-- Virtual engineering: Vision GT SV is fully engineered in the virtual world with aerodynamics optimized, tested and proven using state-of-the-art simulation tools
+- Virtual engineering: Vision Gran Turismo SV is fully engineered in the virtual world with aerodynamics optimised, tested and proven using state-of-the-art simulation tools

 - Celebration of Jaguar racing heritage: Jaguar Vision GT SV combines iconic design references from C-type, D-type, XJR-9 and radical XJR-14 with innovative future technology to create the ultimate Jaguar race car for gamers

-- For Gran Turismo: The Jaguar Vision GT SV will be coming to the Gran Turismo game in 2021
+- For Gran Turismo: The Jaguar Vision Gran Turismo SV will be coming to the Gran Turismo game in 2021

 The Jaguar Vision Gran Turismo Coupé – the first all-electric Jaguar sports car created for the globally-renowned Gran Turismo series, revealed in October 2019 – has already proved highly successful, attracting gamers with its radical, heritage-inspired design, driver-focused interior, and outstanding ride and handling.

-To the teams from Jaguar Design, Jaguar Special Vehicle Operations (Jaguar SV) and Jaguar Racing, the Vision GT Coupé represented only the starting point for development of the Vision GT SV.
-It was an opportunity to re-evaluate everything that could improve performance and rethink what an electric Jaguar endurance race car could be.
+Yet to the team from Jaguar Design, SV and Jaguar Racing, the Vision GT Coupé represented only the starting point for development of the Vision GT SV.
+It was an opportunity to re-evaluate everything that could improve performance and in doing so, re-think what an electric Jaguar endurance race car could be.

 Fundamental to that process was detailed analysis of gamer feedback from online videos and forums.
-This “virtual world testing,” combined with many hours behind the wheel, enabled the design and engineering teams to optimize the Vision GT SV to create the perfect electric gaming endurance race car.
+This ‘virtual world testing’ combined with many hours ‘behind the wheel’ enabled the design and engineering teams to determine exactly how to optimise the Vision GT SV to create the perfect electric gaming endurance race car.

-Designed as the ultimate virtual endurance racer, the Vision GT SV pays homage to its illustrious forebears not only in a host of styling and surfacing references, but in its unique circuit board livery which nods to milestones such as the Le Mans debuts of the C-type and D-type in 1951 and 1954, respectively.
+Designed as the ultimate virtual endurance racer, the Jaguar Vision GT SV pays homage to its illustrious forebears not only in a host of styling and surfacing references but in its unique circuit board livery which nods to milestones such as the Le Mans debuts of the C-type and D-type in 1951 and 1954 respectively.